-Our third holiday marketing tip for Google advertisers was taming the expensiveness of seasonal keywords with the help of audience targeting solutions.
+Our third holiday advertising and marketing tip for Google advertisers was taming the expensiveness of seasonal keywords with the help of audience targeting solutions.
 As effective as that tactic can be, you may find that you want (or need) to avoid pricey keywords altogether.
 This is where our final Google Ads tip comes into play: Connect with your prospects on the Google Display Network!

 Despite the relative lack of commercial intent found on the display network, there are two key tactics you can use to drive value out of your display ads this holiday season.

 First up: custom intent audiences.
 With one of these, you can give Google a collection of keywords and website URLs related to the offer you want to promote with your display ads.
 Then, Google will create an audience of users actively looking to make a purchase related to those keywords and URLs and serve them your ads.
 Generally, this is more effective than using one of the in-market audiences Google provides.

 Second: responsive display ads.
 With this ad type, Google takes your marketing assets—images, videos, logos, headlines, copy, etc.—and dynamically creates display ads that fit the various pages and devices they’re showing on.
 What a lot of advertisers don’t realize is that you can add promotional text to your responsive display ads.
 If you’re using the display network to remarket to your holiday season prospects, sweeten the deal with a promotion like free shipping or a discounted price!